Health department shifts to appointment-only COVID testing

 “I think the percentage of tests that return positive has increased significantly throughout our district,” Davis said.
 “It’s more than doubled in the past month.”

-The trend is a sign of widespread person-to-person transmission of the disease, he said, which is worrying heading into the Fourth of July weekend.
+The trend is a sign of widespread person-to-person transmission of the disease, he said.

 “As a community-wide effort, if everyone would cooperate in making good decisions and wearing a face covering when they’re out, I think we can make a big impact on community transmission,” Davis said.